MYTH: Goldfish memory spans are just three-seconds long

 FACT: Goldfish can remember things for months!

 Most goldfish keepers will have heard the “fact” that goldfish memory spans are just three seconds long – but is it true?
+Is the memory of goldfish really that short?

 The answer is a very definite no!
 Scientist have proven that goldfish memory spans are nowhere near as short as three seconds.
 Your goldfish can actually remember things for at least five months!